Welcome to Blackburn Rovers Access guide to help fans and assistants understand what to expect when you visit Ewood Park.

 > An escort to / from toilets/kiosks/multi-faith room;

-• Assistant tickets; and
+• Assisted Supporter Scheme for Assistant tickets;

 Safety is of paramount importance.
-An Assistant should always be able to support the needs of a disabled supporter in an emergency.
+An Assistant should always be able to support the needs of a supporter in an emergency.
 If you consider you would still require the help of a steward in an emergency situation or your Assistant is under the age of 16 please notify a steward as you enter the stadium.
 Stewards are there to help whether you have an Assistant or otherwise.

 If you are located in one of the upper tiers you or your Assistant should identify yourself to the Stewards’ Team Leader as you enter the area in which you are located.